microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Update-MgIdentityGovernancePrivilegedAccessGroup.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

+ASSIGNMENTAPPROVALS <IMicrosoftGraphApproval1[]>: .
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
+  - `[Steps <IMicrosoftGraphApprovalStep[]>]`:
+    - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
+    - `[AssignedToMe <Boolean?>]`: Indicates whether the step is assigned to the calling user to review.
+Read-only.
+    - `[DisplayName <String>]`: The label provided by the policy creator to identify an approval step.
+Read-only.
+    - `[Justification <String>]`: The justification associated with the approval step decision.
+    - `[ReviewResult <String>]`: The result of this approval record.
+Possible values include: NotReviewed, Approved, Denied.
+    - `[ReviewedBy <IMicrosoftGraphIdentity>]`: identity
+      - `[(Any) <Object>]`: This indicates any property can be added to this object.
+      - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+      - `[Id <String>]`: Unique identifier for the identity.
+    - `[ReviewedDateTime <DateTime?>]`: The date and time when a decision was recorded.
+The date and time information uses ISO 8601 format and is always in UTC time.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
+Read-only.
+    - `[Status <String>]`: The step status.
+Possible values: InProgress, Initializing, Completed, Expired.
+Read-only.

 ASSIGNMENTSCHEDULEINSTANCES <IMicrosoftGraphPrivilegedAccessGroupAssignmentScheduleInstance[]>: .
   - `[EndDateTime <DateTime?>]`: